nand2mario/ao486-sim/README.md

 ### Making new disk images

 The dos6.vhd is just the raw sectors of the hard disk.
-The easies way I found to create and manipulate them is `qemu-img` as part of QEMM.
+The easies way I found to create and manipulate them is `qemu-img` as part of QEMU.
 To create a new image,

 ```bash
 qemu-img create my.vhd 32m